JoaoHSL-11/api-tarefas-fastapi/README.md

-# 🚀 API de Gerenciamento de Tarefas
+# 🚀 Task Management API

-API REST para gerenciamento de tarefas (To-Do list) construída com Python e FastAPI como parte do meu aprendizado e portfólio de desenvolvimento back-end.
+A REST API for task management (To-Do list) built with Python and FastAPI as part of my learning journey and back-end development portfolio.

-## ✨ Funcionalidades Principais
+## ✨ Main Features

--   **Criar tarefas:** Adicione novas tarefas à sua lista.
+-   **Create tasks:** Add new tasks to your list.
--   **Listar tarefas:** Visualize todas as tarefas cadastradas.
+-   **List tasks:** View all registered tasks.
--   (Em breve) Atualizar tarefas.
+-   (Coming soon) Update tasks.
--   (Em breve) Deletar tarefas.
+-   (Coming soon) Delete tasks.

-## 🛠️ Tecnologias Utilizadas
+## 🛠️ Technologies Used

--   **Linguagem:** Python 3.10+
+-   **Language:** Python 3.10+
 -   **Framework:** FastAPI
--   **Servidor:** Uvicorn
+-   **Server:** Uvicorn
--   **Validação de Dados:** Pydantic
+-   **Data Validation:** Pydantic

-## ▶️ Como Executar o Projeto
+## ▶️ How to Run the Project

-Siga os passos abaixo para executar o projeto localmente.
+Follow the steps below to run the project locally.

-### Pré-requisitos
+### Prerequisites

--   Python 3.10 ou superior
+-   Python 3.10 or higher
 -   Git

-### Instalação
+### Installation

-1. Clone o repositório:
+1. Clone the repository:
     ```bash
     git clone [https://github.com/JoaoHSL-11/api-tarefas-fastapi.git](https://github.com/JoaoHSL-11/api-tarefas-fastapi.git)
     ```
-2. Navegue até o diretório do projeto:
+2. Navigate to the project directory:
     ```bash
     cd api-tarefas-fastapi
     ```
-3. Crie e ative um ambiente virtual:
+3. Create and activate a virtual environment:
     ```bash
     # Linux/macOS
     python3 -m venv venv